Q: Do we get a copy of our digital negatives?

 Q: Why are you more expensive than other wedding photographers?

 A: In short, you are paying for piece of mind and experience.
 It has taken us a decade to hone our craft, and become the photographers that we are today.
-We have shot hundreds of weddings and can manage any client situation or put out any wedding fire.
+We have shot over 300 weddings and can manage any client situation or any emergency.
 Not only do we know photography but we also know our products, software, equipment and how to handle all of the stresses of album design, production, delivery and running a full time business.
-You may find some alternative options out there that seem appealing and less expensive.
+You may find some alternative options out there that seem appealing and less expensive; however we promise their customer service cannot compare.
 I would encourage you to view 3-5 full weddings from any photographer you interview along with a final album.
-Make sure their images make you feel the same way ours do, make sure you love their personality (you have to spend you entire day with the photographer), make sure the wedding they shot last weekend is as good as the portfolio they are showing you.
+Make sure their images make you feel the same way ours do, make sure you love their personality (you have to spend you entire day with your photographer), make sure the wedding they shot last weekend is as good as the portfolio they are showing you.
 We tell stories with our photographs and the best way to *read* that story is in a book.
 Our albums are truly a work of art and there are few photographers who carry the same high-end products.
 We design all our albums in-house and work with you directly on the final design.
 Choosing final images for an album or for your home is an overwhelming task, which is why we do the initial design for our clients and offer print consultations.
 Believe me editing 3,000+ great photographs down to 150 can be a daunting task.
 My best advice continues to be: stay true to your heart.
 If you LOVE our work, find a way to get it into your budget.
 If you splurge on one service at your wedding, let it be the photography…you can never go back and re-photograph a live event.

 Q: Do you work with a second shooter?

 A: Jamelle Kelly is the second photographer on most Cameron & Kelly weddings.
 We are both capable of photographing your event solo but we prefer to work together as a team.
-At this point we’ve been photographing weddings together since 2007 and we love the combination of our personality and style.
+We’ve been photographing weddings together since 2007 and before that we ran our own separate businesses.
+We love the combination of our personality and style.
 Typically Cameron shoots the bride preparations and Jamelle shoots the groom.
 We divide up the “assignments” for the day based on what we know about the family from our interview with our clients.
 Our partnership runs like a well-oiled machine at weddings.
 Occasionally Jamelle or Cameron will take a wedding on their own or work with one of our talented photographer friends but it’s rare.

 Q: If our wedding is a destination, how much is the travel fee ?

 A: If your wedding is in Scottsdale/Phoenix, Sedona, Grand Canyon, Flagstaff, or Las Vegas there is no travel fee.
 Cameron & Kelly Studio is based in Flagstaff, Arizona.
 We usually fly out of Flagstaff or Phoenix, AZ.
 If airfare, hotel, excessive mileage or car rental are required for destination weddings (usually outside of Arizona), the client is responsible for the direct cost.
-Cameron books all CK Studio travel herself.
+Cameron books all travel for Cameron & Kelly Studio.

 Q: Will you attend our rehearsal dinner?